vonglasow/atoum-documentation/source/en/chapter1.rst

        }
    }

-Now, let's write our first test class.
-This class will be located in PROJECT_PATH/tests/HelloTheWorld.php
+Now, here is a sample of what the test class code could look like :

 .. code-block:: php

    <?php
-   //Your test classes are in a dedicated namespace namespace tests\units;
+   # src/Vendor/Project/tests/units/HelloWorld.php

+   // The test class has its own namespace :
+   // [tested class namespace] + "tests\units"
+   namespace Vendor\Project\tests\units;

-   //You have to include your tested class require_once __DIR__.'/../classes/HelloTheWorld.php';
+   // You must include the tested class require_once __DIR__ . '/../../HelloWorld.php';

-   //You now include atoum, using its phar archive require_once __DIR__.'/atoum/mageekguy.atoum.phar';

-   use \mageekguy\atoum;
+   use \atoum;

-   /**
+   /*
-    * Test class for \HelloTheWorld
+    * Test class for \HelloWorld

-    * Test classes extend from atoum\test
+    * Notice that it has the same name as the tested class
+    * and that it extends the atoum class
     */
-   class HelloTheWorld extends atoum\test
+   class HelloWorld extends atoum
    {
+       /*
+        * This method tests getHiAtoum()
+        */
        public function testGetHiAtoum ()
        {
-           //new instance of the tested class
+           // instantiation of new tested class
-           $helloToTest = new \HelloTheWorld();
+           $helloToTest = new \Vendor\Project\HelloWorld();

-           $this->assert
+           $this
-                       //we expect the getHiAtoum method to return a string ->string($helloToTest->getHiAtoum())
+               // we assert that the getHiAtoum method returns a String ->string($helloToTest->getHiAtoum())
-                       //and the string should be Hi atoum !
+                   // ... et we expect the String to be 'Hi atoum !'
-                       ->isEqualTo('Hi atoum !');
+                   ->isEqualTo('Hi atoum !')
+           ;
        }
    }

-Now, let's launch the tests
+Now, let's launch the tests suite.
+You whould see something like :

 .. code-block:: shell